 A lot of the packages and plugins that you can download are similar.
 However, setting up something like WireGuard in pfSense makes sense while attempting to configure it in OpenWrt will have you scratching your head.
 The reason is that there are a ton of available packages in OpenWrt and pfSense is limited.

 Using WireGuard as an example, there’s one WireGuard package in pfSense – that’s what should be installed if you want to configure WireGuard.
-In OpenWrt (as of the writing of this article) there is 41 total.
+In OpenWrt (as of the writing of this article) there are 41 total.
 This is extremely confusing as you need to research what you should/shouldn’t install.

 I do want to be clear that this is one of the biggest differences between pfSense and OpenWrt.
 If there’s specific software that you’d like to use on pfSense or OpenWrt, you should confirm that it exists before selecting which to use.